From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Optional but useful:

-1. Jenkins (if I want local CI).
+1. Jenkins (for local CI).

 2. Homebrew (on macOS) for quick installs.

-How I Map Tools to Each DevOps Phase
+How Tools Map to Each DevOps Phase

-Phase Tooling I use in this repository What I do in practice
+Phase Tooling in this repository Practical use

 Step 1: Clone and Install Dependencies